SilentSpringInstitute/ej_ucmr3/README.md

  - Series 2: univariate analyses.

-Scripts include code that calculated detection frequencies (Table 1) and characterized baseline characteristics of water systems (Table 2).
-Script 2_pws_compare_SDWIS compared distributions of large and small systems in the UCMR3 with SDWIS systems by system type (Table S1).
-The analysis on US tribes and territories (Table S10-S11) is also is in this series.
+Scripts calculated detection frequencies (Table 1) and defined baseline characteristics of water systems (Table 2).
+In addition, script 2_pws_compare_SDWIS.R compared proportions of large and small systems in the UCMR3 with SDWIS systems by system type (Table S1).
+Script 2_tribes_territories.R looked at US tribes and territories (Table S10-S11).

  - Series 3: bivariate analyses.

-Scripts include code used to compare the average demographic measures between counties with and without point sources (Figures 2) and average demographic measures between systems with and without detections (Figure 3).
-Script 3_bivar_hisp_US_regions.R preliminarily assessed differences in demographics and point sources by US regions (mentioned in discussion).
-Script 3_correlation.R determined correlations between covariates used in regression models (Figure S1).
+Scripts compared average demographic levels between counties with and without point sources (Figures 2) and average demographic measures between drinking water systems with and without detections (Figure 3).
+Script 3_bivar_hisp_US_regions.R assessed differences in demographics and point sources by US regions, which were included in the Discussion section.
+Script 3_correlation.R determined correlations between all covariates used in regression models (Figure S1).

  - Series 4: multivariate (regression) analyses.

-Scripts estimated associations between the presence of unregulated contaminants and sociodemographic variables, PWS characteristics, and suspected sources with logistic regressions (Table 3 [crude and adjusted], Table 4 [stratified]).
-Supplemental sensitivity regressions and a marginal analysis were also part of the series.
+Scripts tested associations between the presence of unregulated contaminants and sociodemographic variables, PWS characteristics, and suspected sources with logistic regression models (see Table 3 [crude and adjusted] and Table 4 [stratified]).
+Supplemental sensitivity regression models and a marginal analysis were included.